-The Communications Department reached out to the community this year with our Christmas gift baskets to our elderly citizens.
-We enjoyed visiting them and look forward to adding more names to our list this year.
+The Communications Department reached out to the community this year as many of us were able to participate in the Shop with a Cop Program and plan on bowling with the Big Brothers Big Sisters of Utah in March.
 We continue to move forward with experience and growth, and our dedication to quality service and our community will make this an exceptional year.